azaj01/gemini-webrtc-web-simple/README.md

+> [!CAUTION]
+> This repo is no longer maintained.
+Checkout [pipecat-examples](https://github.com/pipecat-ai/pipecat-examples) for recent demos and example code.

 # Gemini Multimodal Live WebRTC Example

 This example shows how to build a very simple voice AI application using the Gemini Multimodal Live API and WebRTC.